oar-team/batsim/README.md

 large-scale computing centers, notably by scheduling and placing jobs, and by setting up energy policies.

-Batsim simulates the computing center's behaviour.
+Batsim simulates the computing center behaviour.
 It is made such that any event-based scheduling algorithm can be plugged to it.
 Thus, it permits to compare decision algorithms coming from production and academics worlds.